-Trading derivatives are initially recognized in the separate statement of financial position at fair value; subsequently, they are measured at fair value.
+Held-for-trading instruments are initially recognized in the consolidated statement of financial position at fair value; subsequently, they are measured at fair value.

-Future foreign currency operations ("forwards"), interest rate or currency exchange operations ("swaps") and options are recorded at their estimated market value, recognizing an asset or liability in the separate statement of financial situation, as appropriate, and the gain or loss from the valuation or settlement in the result for the year.
+Future foreign currency operations ("forwards"), interest rate or currency exchange operations ("swaps") and options are recorded at their estimated market value, recognizing an asset or liability in the consolidated statement of financial situation, as appropriate, and the gain or loss from the valuation or settlement in the consolidated result for the year.
 The nominal value of derivative financial instruments is recorded in the committed or agreed currency, in contingent and/or memorandum accounts.

-Hedge derivative instruments:
+Hedge derivative instruments